Lenny Smith: Early life and education

 Leonard Earl Smith Jr. was born in 1942 in Philadelphia, Pennsylvania, at the Naval Hospital.
 He is the only son and second child of a career military father (U.S. Marine Corps) and a Catholic mother.
 Their family moved frequently, living in Philadelphia, Virginia, California, North Carolina, Guam, and finally settled in South Jersey.

 Smith was raised Protestant even though his mother was a devout Catholic.
 His mother Marie would attend mass each Sunday but drop her three children off at the local Protestant church at the insistence of her non-religious husband.
 When he was 12, his father left the family, and he started to attend the Catholic church with his mother.
 He became fascinated by Catholicism and entered the seminary after high school to study for the priesthood in 1960.

 In 1960, Smith left New Jersey and entered Jordan Evangelical Theological Seminary in Menominee, Michigan.
 He then attended Mount St. Paul Seminary in Waukesha, Wisconsin.
 His last four years of study were spent at Mount Saint Mary's Seminary in Emmitsburg, MD., where he studied for the Catholic priesthood.
-He received his B.A. in Classical Philosophy in 1965.
+He received his B.A. degree in Classical Philosophy in 1965.
 He pursued a master's in English Literature at Villanova, but never completed it.

 In 1968, Smith left the seminary and taught high school at Paul VI High School in Haddon Township, NJ.
 He was a guidance counselor for the freshman class.
 At the end of the year, he was asked to leave; the reason given by the principal was a strained working relationship.
 Earlier in the year, a freshman girl's grades dropped from straight A's to D's and Lenny called her into his office to see what was going on.
 After finding out that the girl was being sexually abused by the science teacher, Smith addressed the issue with the principal, forcing him to dismiss the science teacher.
 At the end of the year, Smith was also dismissed.

 In 1969, Smith taught religion at Gloucester Catholic High School in Gloucester, NJ.
 He enjoyed this, but wanted to teach at a public school, so the following year he taught Latin and English at Cinnaminson High School in Cinnaminson, NJ.

 He went back to painting houses and eventually expanded to remodeling and building houses.
 For the next 35 years, he worked on houses by day, writing songs at night and leading worship on Sundays at various churches.